bpaquet/pg-diff/README.md

-A tool do diff Postgres databases at scale
+A tool do diff Postgres databases at scale.

+No diff is performed in ruby.
+The diff by itself id one through `psql` process piped to the standard UNIX `diff`.
+Ruby is here only to orchestrate processes.

 Full list of options